 Machu Picchu is in the cloud forest of the Andes, and, therefore, the weather is always warm and humid, with lots of mosquitoes and biting sandflies.

-The rainy season is considered summer, while the dry season is considered winter.
+The rainy season happens around the winter, while the dry season is during the winter.
+However, dry season is considered the Andean summer because of the warmer temperatures during the day.
 Temperatures year-round range from 7°C to 28°C (44°F to 83°F).
+It is highly recommended to hike during the dry-season because during wet season the Inca steps can be slippery.
 I can say from personal experience that it feels hotter than that during the day!
 It’s just a few degrees warmer in rainy season and a few degrees cooler in the dry season.

 Humidity is, on average, 50% in the dry season and 90% in the rainy season.